Life Insurance With High Blood Pressure With the Lowest Rates in [2023]

 Time-consuming paper applications are now obsolete.
 You can now apply over the phone within 15 minutes and be approved within 24-48 hours without having to take a medical exam!

-What Does Life Insurance Cost?
+What Does High Blood Pressure Life Insurance Cost?

 The cost of life insurance will depend on several categories to consider.
 For example, if you are interested in comparing life insurance quotes for high blood pressure, the severity of your condition needs to be known first.
 In addition, how well it is controlled by medication is a crucial factor the insurer’s underwriters will be looking at.

 You can use our instant quoting system to compare life insurance quotes for high blood pressure from about 40 carriers.
 Use the preferred or standard plus rates in the health class drop-down menu if you have a mild condition or hypertension.
 If your case is more severe, you can use the standard rates in the drop-down menu.
-If you want to get your quote quickly, call us and we will be happy to quote you right over the phone.
+If you want to get your quote quickly, contact us and we will be happy to quote you right over the phone.

 Just keep in mind this is just speculation because an experienced agent needs to be consulted to know for sure.
 Here is a simple list of the underwriting categories I referred to above, depending on what type of policy and company you are applying with.

-- Current Age
+• Current Age

-- Tobacco Use
+• Tobacco Use

-- Medical Conditions
+• Medical Conditions

-- Para-Med Exam
+• Para-Med Exam

-- Driving Record
+• Driving Record

-- Parent Longevity
+• Parent Longevity

-- Medical Records
+• Medical Records

-- Height & Weight
+• Height & Weight

-- M.I.B.
+• M.I.B.
 Report

 *If this looks complicated, don’t worry because it’s not.
 Your agent does about 90% of the work, and all you have to do is answer a few questions using a simple telephone application.